 Through a series of posters, Professor Hope provides examples that illustrate each reason along with possible responses.

-This poster gives an overview of the many reasons why a source would say ‘I don’t know’ or ‘I don’t remember’.
-You can download the Overview poster here.
+This poster gives an overview of the many reasons why a source would say 'I don't know' or 'I don't remember'.

 The other 5 posters look in more detail at each of the cognitive, social and motivational states: